The Lone Ranger (2013 film): Box office The Lone Ranger grossed $89,302,115 in the United States and $171,200,000 in other countries for a worldwide total of $260,502,115.

 Preliminary reports had the film tracking for a $60–$70 million debut in North America.
 The film earned $2 million from late showings on Tuesday, July 2, 2013, and $9.67 million on its opening day, July 4.
 During its opening weekend, the film debuted in second place with $29.3 million over three days and $48.9 million over the five-day frame.

-After under-performing during its opening weekend, the film was characterized by numerous media sources as a box office bomb with many observers comparing it unfavorably to John Carter, another big-budget Disney film that failed commercially the year before.
+After under-performing during its opening weekend, the film was characterized as a box office bomb with observers comparing it unfavorably to John Carter, another big-budget Disney film that failed commercially the year before.
 The New York Times estimated that the film cost $375 million to produce and market, and would need to earn an estimated $650 million worldwide to break even, after accounting for revenue splits with theater owners.
 The Hollywood Reporter noted that the losses from the film could surpass $150 million, with Walt Disney Studios Motion Pictures vice-president Dave Hollis calling these results "very disappointing".

 Compared to Despicable Me 2, a film that opened the same weekend to $142.1 million on a $76 million budget, The Wall Street Journal noted that The Lone Ranger made just under a third of that ($48.9 million) and had more than three times the budget ($215 million).
 Nearly 68% of ticket buyers were over 25 years old and nearly 25% over 50 years old, a much higher percentage than is typical for the studio.
-Disney viewed the film's international performance ($24.3 million from 24 markets), including that of Russia and Australia, as "softer than we would have liked."The New York Times and USA Today reported that The Lone Ranger joined a string of high-concept western films that failed at the box office, such as Wild Wild West (1999), which cost $170 million but grossed $222.1 million; Jonah Hex (2010), which cost $47 million but grossed less than $11 million; and Cowboys & Aliens (2011), which cost $160 million but grossed $174 million.
+Disney viewed the film's international performance ($24.3 million from 24 markets), including that of Russia and Australia, as "softer than we would have liked."The New York Times and USA Today reported that The Lone Ranger joined a string of high-concept Western films that failed at the box office, such as Wild Wild West (1999), which cost $170 million and grossed $222.1 million; Jonah Hex (2010), which cost $47 million and grossed less than $11 million; and Cowboys & Aliens (2011), which cost $160 million and grossed $174 million.
 Chief analyst for Boxoffice Phil Contrino described the film's box office performance as "the kind of bomb that people discuss for years to come" due to its use of otherwise successful director, producer and stars.
 Alan Horn, current Walt Disney Studios chairman, admitted the financial risk the studio faced with the film.
 Disney CFO Jay Rasulo expected to attribute a loss of $160–190 million in the company's Studio Entertainment division during the fourth fiscal quarter.

 In September 2014, studio president Alan Bergman was asked at a conference if Disney had been able to partially recoup its losses on The Lone Ranger and John Carter through subsequent release windows or other monetization methods, and he responded: "I'm going to answer that question honestly and tell you no, it didn't get that much better.
 We did lose that much money on those movies."